openai/openai-node/README.md

 ## Usage

-The library needs to be configured with your account's secret key, which is available on the [website](https://platform.openai.com/account/api-keys).
+The library needs to be configured with your account's secret key, which is available in your [OpenAI account page](https://platform.openai.com/account/api-keys).
 We recommend setting it as an environment variable.
 Here's an example of initializing the library with the API key loaded from an environment variable and creating a completion:

 ```javascript
 const { Configuration, OpenAIApi } = require("openai");